0xSaihat/workshops/README.md

 # workshops
-A repository for files associated with workshops that Saihat participates in.
+A repository for files associated with workshops that Shyhat participates in.